-GuideStar is one of the most used tracking websites for donors, nonprofits, foundations, and corporations.
+GuideStar by Candid is one of the most used ranking websites for donors, nonprofits, foundations, and corporations.
 As a nonprofit, your GuideStar profile is an excellent chance to spread the word about your organization to people who may have never heard of you otherwise.
 Foundations and corporations can use GuideStar to find organizations doing work they care about.
 Whether you have already started working on your GuideStar profile or just found out about this website, the following steps will help you create a profile that can help you find new donors, increase your online outreach, and strengthen your image.

-GuideStar was created to share nonprofits’ detailed financial information with donors, foundations, and corporations.
+GuideStar by Candid was created to share nonprofits’ detailed financial information with donors, foundations, and corporations.
 This same information can be found through the Internal Revenue Service (IRS), but GuideStar and other websites like it have made finding this information more accessible.

 Nonprofits can benefit from this website because it increases the likelihood of getting noticed by foundations and donors who wouldn’t have found you otherwise.
 This is especially true for smaller nonprofits.